• Skip to primary navigation

 • Make sure you knead the filo dough until it is soft and elastic.

-• Keep the dough balls covered to avoid them drying.
+• Keep the dough balls covered at all times to avoid them drying.

 • Use a generous amount of starch while rolling out the pastries.
 Brush off any extra starch left at the end of the rolling out.